penguinrls/file-upload-service-coding-task/README.md

 Ensure you have SPRING_PROFILES_ACTIVE=localstack in the config for intellij

-Once the application runs up for the first time it will create the database schema for the application using liquiibase
+Once the application runs up for the first time it will create the database schema for the application using liquibase

 To stop the delete container from docker and start again